explosion/thinc/website/docs/api-backends.md

 </inline-list>

 Perform sequence-wise summation for data in the ragged format.
-Zero-length sequences are reduced to a zero vector.
+Zero-length sequences are reduced to the zero vector.

 | Argument    | Type              | Description                   |
 | ----------- | ----------------- | ----------------------------- |